endorlabs/github-action/README.md

 1. Setup authentication to Endor Labs
    1. If you are using an API Key and Secret add these as repository secrets
-   2. If you are using GCP workload identity federation ensure you are using a self-hosted runner in GCP with your service account setup for workload identity federation.
+   2. You may also use a GCP service account setup for [keyless authentication from GitHub actions](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions).
 2. Checkout your code
 3. Install your build toolchain
 4. Build your code